davidschlachter/lychnos/README.md

 ## Local development

 Make sure you have a working installation of `firefly-iii`.

-Set the `firefly-iii` API key and base URL environment variables (see src/backend/.env.sample), then start the backend server (listens on localhost:8080) with: `go run .`

-For the front-end, `npm install` in src/frontend/, then `npm run start`.
-The front-end will automatically proxy API requests to the backend.
+In `src/backend`, copy `.env.sample` to `.env` and update the `firefly-iii` API key and base URL.
+The database connection string is optional (if unspecified, a SQLite file will be created in `src/backend`).

+Then, simply `make -j2 dev`, which will start the backend and frontend and restart either if their source files are changed.

 ## Installation

 You can run `lychnos` with SQLite or MySQL/MariaDB.
 Configure your database connection string in `.env`.
 If no connection string is provided, a SQLite database will be created in the working directory.

 Be sure to load the environment variables from `.env` before starting `lychnos`.
 The easiest way to start the backend is to `go run .` in `src/backend`.
 Since the application does not provide authentication, a reverse proxy should provide access control.

+You can build the backend with `make backend` (`backend` binary in `src/backend`) and the frontend with `make frontend` (`build` folder in `src/frontend`).

 ## Deployment